We are proud that the Haervej is part of our area Ikast-Brande at the small town Engesvang , at the Stenholt Forest and Noerre Snede.

 Before the invention of cars and trains, the jutlandic main road went along the watershed through the country all the way from the German border to the town Viborg.
 Back then the Haervej was not just one road, but a system of humble gravel paths and hollow roads that formed the Haervej as we know it today (stretching over about 250 km).

 The Haervej lies on the ridge, that was formed by the ice about 15.000 years ago.
 From this crest, the watercourses run towards the east or the west before running into the Kattegat or the North Sea.

 The history of the Haervej

-The many grave mounds along the road testifies to the fact that the Haervej has been an important road in the prehistoric times, most likely back in the early Stone Age.
+The many grave mounds along the road testifie to the fact that the Haervej has been an important road in prehistoric times, most likely back in the early Stone Age.

 The Haervej has never been just one road, rather a network of tracks along the ridge.
 As one road was driven, another was chosen.
 In that way the Haervej was formed.

-Today the name “Haervejen” means bicycle path and walking path, which were established by the counties in the 1980ｴer years.
+Today the name “Haervejen” means bicycle path and walking path, which were established in the 1980's.
 At the Haervej is also a bridle path from Viborg to Baekke.

-The Haervej has a website with precise informations on routes, accommodation, travel packages, pilgrim-travels, history etc.
+The Haervej has a website with precise information on routes, accommodation, travel packages, pilgrim-travels, history etc.